blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/opam.md

 The OPAM Build Detector will work in the following way on your project:

 1. [detect_product_short] OPAM Build Detector will run `opam --version` to get the version of opam on your machine.
-2. If the version of opam is greater than or equal to 2.2.0, then [detect_product_short] would run `opam tree . --with-test --with-doc --with-dev --recursive` to get the list of resolved packages installed in the current [switch](https://ocaml.org/docs/opam-switch-introduction#opam-switch-introduction) for the project.
+2. If the version of opam is greater than or equal to 2.2.0, then [detect_product_short] would run `opam tree . --with-test --with-doc --with-dev --recursive --json=JSON_FILE_OUTPUT_PATH` to get a json file of resolved packages installed in the current [switch](https://ocaml.org/docs/opam-switch-introduction#opam-switch-introduction) for the project.
+The JSON file will be present in '{user home directory}/blackduck/{run directory}/extractions'. [detect_product_short] will parse the JSON file to generate the output of the scan.
 <note type="note">You must have all prerequisites for the project set up on your machine (e.g., the opam switch where your packages for the project are installed), before running [detect_product_short].</note>
 3. If the version constraint for 2.2.0 is not satisfied, or the tree commands fails for an unknown reason, [detect_product_short] will parse all dependencies found in the `<pkgname>.opam` files.
    For each of the parsed dependencies, [detect_product_short]  will run `opam show <pkgname>` recursively to find all transitive dependencies of the project.